 Monette Bebow-Reinhard spent years, while raising children, satisfying her artistic bent by acting, directing and writing plays.
-She began writing movie scripts in 1975; in 1993 she gained access to the world of Bonanza through contact with its producer/creator, David Dortort.
-After three years, during which they wrote scripts together, she convinced him she could write Bonanza material, and became the next authorized Bonanza writer with two novels published, now in 2nd and 3rd editions.
+She wrote her first movie script in 1975 but author William Peter Blatty said it was already a move.
+In 1993 she gained access to the world of Bonanza through contact with its producer/creator, David Dortort.
+After three years, during which she promoted a script she wrote, she met with him in LA and convinced him she could write Bonanza material.
+After the Calder contract ended, she became the authorized Bonanza writer with two novels published, now in 2nd and 3rd editions.
 She continues to write movie scripts and has won several minor awards.
 Her first Bonanza novel, Felling of the Sons, won two awards; a first and a second place.
+She earned a master's in history in 2006 and Dortort felt her vision of the Civil War, and of Lincoln, was the same as his.
+She picked up a co-author for Dancing with Cannibals, an African historical in 1906, using his research and vision to help him make it a controversial and exciting adventure, and between 2016 and 2017 got three publisher contracts for three novels that are no longer available, due to her disappointment in these publishers.
+She is seeking new publishers for new edits of two of them.
+She has done a lot of film acting in recent years, including a major commercial set to air this month.
+She is hosting an educational series in Portage, and she is also a paid screenwriter.

 CIVIL WAR & BLOODY PEACE: FOLLOWING ORDERS – a soldier's orders that are followed between 1862 and 1884 show relevance to today's world.
 Divisiveness today is easier to understand, and maybe even to deal with when we see the similarities related to race and equal rights.
 How did we get this way?